lingyy-1109/UIDemo4SummerSchool/README.md

 - PyQt5

 ## Installation
+If you just want to run the code, you can follow the instructions below:
 1. Clone the repository or download the source code.
 2. Make sure you have Python 3.x installed.
 3. Install the required packages using pip: